elsampsa/task_thread/docs/thread.rst

 A child thread can terminate itself, by calling ``self.stop()``.

-Stopping a child automatically removes it from any listening parent.
+Stopping a child automatically deregisters / removes it from any listening parent.

 You can add a child thread to a parent thread: